AkshayRaul/DevOps-Pipeline/README.md

 The output after running that file is a sorted list having the format fileName, Tests, total Runs, average time to failure with sorting priority first given to total Failures followed by the average time to failure.
 ###### Types of Problems discovered by Fuzzer
+- to have async operations like commiting and resetting needed the help of Promises
+- keeping the random probabilty low, could trigger a commit which has no changes, and the script would reset a commit which never existed, thus removing an actual commit from top of the stack(unconstructive), so had to make sure to handle such a case.
+- to consider cases of a fuzzing operation that would not compile iTrust, these cases would not trigger a test on iTrust and would therefore be useless

 ###### Some ways fuzzing operations could be extended in the future
 - Fuzzing operations can be optimized w.r.t time by coming up with some predefined random operations that can be performed on similar files.